Anatoly Maistruk: Speculation and cheating incident

 In order to make more money, Maistruk became a speculator - he would often sell cars such as Zhiguli and Moskvitch at a higher price, often bypassing Soviet regulation for purchasing automobiles.
 One report conducted after his arrest estimated that before the murders, he would buy a car for 7,000 rubles and later resell it for 14,000.
 Most of his clients were druzhinniks from the Central Asian part of the USSR, most often from states such as the Uzbek and Tajik SSR.

-One day in early 1981, Maistruk and his girlfriend Anya had invited over a potential Uzbek client into their home over a cup of tea and some food.
+One day in early 1981, Maistruk and his girlfriend Anya had invited over a potential Uzbek client into their home for a cup of tea and some food.
 At one point, Maistruk left to buy some groceries, but when he returned, he found the Uzbek having sex with his girlfriend.
 Believing that she was being raped, he beat up the man and threw him out of his home - unbeknownst to him, Anya frequently had short-term relationships with his clients, and likely pretended to be the victim of rape to avoid trouble.
 This incident caused Maistruk to develop a fierce hatred of Central Asians, as he believed that they were all manipulators and liars.